etsangsplk/pcpio/README.md

 Provable computing graph (PCG) is a state transition DAG.
 Fragments of PCG are distributed over peers network, every prover keeps its own transactions and can optionally hire other nodes to store PCG data.

-### Transaction/transition code
+### Transaction/transition code (smartcontract)
-Transaction code execution is not limited by technology, it can be implemented as software, hardware on top of any stack and architecture.
+1st implementation is js, 2nd is webassembly with special security mechanisms, no gas needed.

 ### Integration
 Latest initiatives from most popular cryptocurrency networks are based on extensions and integrations.
 Good example is (ethereum plasma framework)[http://plasma.io/plasma.pdf].